anoma/nspec/docs/tutorial/engines/index.md

 the transitions of a [Petri net](https://en.wikipedia.org/wiki/Petri_net#Execution_semantics) can be "unfolded" into an [event structure](https://dl.acm.org/doi/abs/10.5555/898126), where events are _occurrences of transitions_ of the original net.
+-->
+The basic idea of guarded actions is to describe the state transition function in a modular way such that each (non-trivial) state transition corresponds to the execution of (at least) one guarded action.[^6] The guard of a guarded action specifies the precondition of the action, which describes what state changes should happen when the guard is triggered.
 However,
 guarded actions may be concurrent or in conflict with each other, and this situation need to be handled with care.